Tshireletso46/Sedibelo-Kgabo-Mining/README.md

 # Sedibelo-Kgabo-Mining-FrontEnd
-*This is a JavaScript code
+*This is a JavaScript code for developing the frontend*